 Today’s startup business owners place a high value on learning, too.

-A new study from IMD, a high-profile business school based in Lausanne, Switzerland, looked at prospective (or “aspiring” as study researchers put it) entrepreneurs and asked them a simple question: What do you really want as you start out as a startup business owner?
+A 2011 study from IMD, a high-profile business school based in Lausanne, Switzerland, looked at prospective (or “aspiring” as study researchers put it) entrepreneurs and asked them a simple question: What do you really want as you start out as a startup business owner?

 The answer, IMD researchers found, was equally simple.
 “We want a mentor,” most business owners said.
 Specifically, they said a mentor was “the single most important resource” they require in starting a new business – but made it clear that the mentor had to be “experienced” and highly capable of providing “advice and guidance.”

 Study researchers, led by IMD business professor Stuart Read, studied questions and responses from 200 MBA students with no previous entrepreneurial experience.
 In the process, the students were given seven resources: support, funding, funding source, personal compensation, future employment, health insurance and office space.

 According to the study, the “high value repeatedly placed on entrepreneurial mentoring and advice emerged as a key and consistent theme among those questioned.”

 What the Swiss study doesn’t do is figure out the best way to get entrepreneur and mentor together; it just emphasizes the fact that business owners innately know they’ll need steady guidance and advice from a trusted source if they’re ever going to make it as stewards of their own ships.

 "At present we have only a limited understanding of how to match entrepreneurs with appropriate advisers who can best guide them," explained Read.
 "Given that this is the single most important resource, policymakers and researchers need to consider this issue.
 For instance, perhaps networking events -- which were perceived to be low-worth -- could be redesigned from superficial introductions towards connecting suitable mentors and mentees."